eshrh/ames/README.md

 Anki media extractor script (ames): Update Anki cards with desktop audio, screenshots, and clipboard sentences on GNU/Linux.

-Ames automates the process of adding information and media to your latest added Anki card, making immersion mining smoother and more efficient.
+ames automates the process of adding information and media to your latest added Anki card, making immersion mining smoother and more efficient.

 ## Requirements